kitwaicloud/kitwaicloud.github.io/launchcluster/launchcluster.md

    ​

-3. On Launch Cluster page, enter cluster name as your desired and select a key pair as your created.
+3. On Launch Cluster page, enter cluster name as your desired and select your key pair name which is imported in step of importing a user key pair.
 Then, click on Launch button.

    <img src="launchcluster-3.png" width="600">